 5. Working without a plan will never fully fund your mission.
 When you have no written plan for fundraising, you’ll spend your days fighting fires and playing “Whack-A-Mole” with your inbox.
 You’ll spend a ton of time being very busy, but you’ll never reach your fundraising goals.
 Without a plan, you’ll always be reacting to what others want you to do and chances are good you’ll always be working at the last minute to get things done.

 6. Sole-source funding is not a secure way to fund your budget.
-Relying on one source of revenue for your nonprofit is a dangerous situation.
-If that one grant or event diminishes or goes away, you’ll be dead in the water and forced to cut programs.
+Relying on one source of revenue for your nonprofit is dangerous.
+If that one grant or event decreases or goes away, you’ll be dead in the water and forced to cut programs.
 Create diversified revenue streams that come from multiple sources.
-That way if you lose one grant or decide to cut an event, you can easily make it up from another source.
+That way if you lose one grant or decide to cut an event, you can easily make up funds from another source.

 7. Power must be balanced between the Board and Executive Director to provide optimal leadership to the nonprofit.
 A healthy nonprofit has a Board made up of skilled, connected, caring people who are willing to bring their skills and connections to the table.
 A healthy nonprofit also has a passionate, skilled Executive Director who can effectively administer the work of the organization.
 When these two work together as partners, anything is possible.
 When a nonprofit has a strong Board and weak ED, there are problems like micromanaging.
 When a nonprofit as a weak Board and strong ED, the ED does all the heavy lifting of leadership and feels like the Lone Ranger.
 When power swings one way or the other, there’s a lack of trust and usually some kind of drama.
 It’s best when there’s a balance of power along with mutual respect and healthy communication.
 It takes work to make it happen, but it IS possible and it’s a beautiful thing once it’s in place.